|

 supply with protection of public health and the environment.

-In 2003, Ms. Pageler was elected to the international Executive Committee of ICLEI, a worldwide association of over 700 cities that are committed to best practices in environmental management: www.iclei.org.
-She serves as ICLEI's representative on the Board of Governors of the World Water Council www.worldwatercouncil.org.
-Through the World Water Council and ICLEI, Margaret brings her local-government expertise on water and sustainability to a global audience.
+In 2003, Ms. Pageler was elected to the international Executive Committee of ICLEI, a worldwide association of over 1,000 cities that are committed to best practices in environmental management: www.iclei.org.
+She served as ICLEI's representative on the Board of Governors of the World Water Council www.worldwatercouncil.org.
+Through the World Water Council and ICLEI, Margaret brought her local-government expertise on water and sustainability to a global audience.

-Growth Management Hearings Board where she is one of three administrative
+Growth Management Hearings Board where she is one of six administrative

 law judges ruling on local land use plans and regulations.
 The state's unique growth management law, which Margaret adjudicates, provides for sustainable urban growth while protecting farms, forests and environmental resources: www.gmhb.wa.gov.